Tracing CLN Performance

 without any additional operations.

-The following run with [hyperfine][hf] shows the runtime for that test
+The following run with [hyperfine][hf] shows the runtime for that test without an exporter attached:

 $ hyperfine common/test/run-trace